 - Legumes and legume-based pasta

-- Whole grains like brown rice and quinoa
+- Whole grains like brown rice and seeds like quinoa

 - Low-sodium stock